 Tom Walker, CSAC, QMHP-A

-Tom Walker holds a bachelor’s degree from Boston University and is a Certified Substance Abuse Counselor (CSAC) in the state of Virginia.
-He has worked in the behavioral health and substance use disorders field since 1999.
-Tom spent 10+ years providing direct care to clients and families as a counselor prior to beginning outreach and business development work with regional and national healthcare organizations.
-His dream has been to build a program in Northern Virginia, where he grew up and started his own recovery journey.
+Tom Walker holds a bachelor’s degree from Boston University and is a Certified Substance Abuse Counselor and Qualified Mental Health Professional in the state of Virginia.
+He has been working in the substance use disorders and behavioral health field since 1999.
+Tom spent 10+ years providing direct care to clients and families as a counselor prior to beginning business development work with regional and national healthcare organizations, and co-founding Encore in 2016.
+In addition, Tom has been in long-term recovery and actively engaged in the local recovery community since 1997.
+His work and personal recovery have been primarily focused in the Washington DC region, and as a native to the area, Tom is passionate about ensuring that the individuals and families living here have access to the highest quality of care possible.

 Shayna Daghigh, CSAC